How should covariates be handled in randomized trials? Empirical evidence from 50 trials and recommendations for practice: Data availability

 \section{Data availability}

 Source data are provided with this paper.
-All the data used in our research comes from publicly available sources.
-All 50 preprocessed datasets in this study are publicly available at \url{https://github.com/syl051088/RCT_Bench} with unrestricted access.
-We encourage researchers to use these resources for benchmarking, replication, and further methodological development.
+All data used in our research come from publicly available sources.
+All preprocessed datasets are available at \url{https://github.com/syl051088/RCT_Bench} with unrestricted access.
+We encourage researchers to use these resources for benchmarking, replication, and further clinical research.

 { }